hofstadter-io/hof-docs/content/getting-started/type-rendering.md

 One of the common questions for CUE is how to generate the matching types in a given language.
-We will introduce the ideas and complexities with type generation while also showing concrete examples of `hof render -T` variations.
+We will introduce the ideas and complexities with type generation while also showing concrete examples of `hof gen -T` variations.
 {{</lead>}}

 {{<beta style="success">}}